galette/galettedoc/source/installation/preparation.rst

 This hosting company offers to `change PHP version you use from your customer account <https://docs.ovh.com/fr/hosting/configurer-le-php-sur-son-hebergement-web-mutu-2014/>`_.

-Additionnal information are available at: https://docs.ovh.com/fr/fr/web/hosting/configurer-le-php-sur-son-hebergement-web-mutu-2014/
+Additional information are available at: https://docs.ovh.com/fr/fr/web/hosting/configurer-le-php-sur-son-hebergement-web-mutu-2014/

 .. warning::